 Knowledge Transfer Meetings are an annual initiative to promote and raise the profile of knowledge transfer and innovation within Dstl and the academic researchers.
 The purpose of these knowledge transfer meetings is to catalyse and facilitate communication and innovation.
 The previous two meetings involved the Consortiums presenting their work with ensuing discussion on Dstl research needs and ways to work together to achieve them.
-A third meeting is planned for the end of April with a slightly different format.
-The layout will consist of application based workshops led by Dstl on various applications such as advanced uses of Synthetic Aperture Radar, phased array sonar, and space, the final frontier.
-These will stimulate discussion on how the current research can be developed and restructured to address these applications.
+A third meeting that took place in April 2015 had a slightly different format.
+The layout consisted of focused application based workshops led by Dstl on various applications such as advanced uses of phased array sonar and space, the final frontier.
+These stimulated discussion on how the current research can be developed and restructured to address these applications.
+Academics were also able to clarify how specific MOD challenges can be addressed for example in the workshop on advanced uses of SAR, specific problems were discussed and a solution was proposed by the academics for their challenges.